What Is a Fake Taxi? How to Spot & Avoid Unlicensed Cabs

 Remember: a few extra minutes spent on verification could save you from hours of trauma.

-The next time someone asks what is a fake taxi, you'll know exactly how to spot one and more importantly, how to avoid becoming their next victim.
+The next time someone asks what is a unlicensed taxi, you'll know exactly how to spot one and more importantly, how to avoid becoming their next victim.

 Ready to travel safely?
 Choose licensed, professional operators and never compromise on your security.
-When you understand what is a fake taxi, you're already one step ahead in protecting yourself from dangerous situations.
+When you understand what is a unlicensed taxi, you're already one step ahead in protecting yourself from dangerous situations.

 Frequently Asked Questions